-In 2017, Pip was the lead producer and director on 8-part S4C/BBC Wales series, KEEPING FAITH.
-The programme earned record viewing figures on iPlayer and eventually transferred to BBC1.
-The following year, Pip reunited with Owen Sheers to direct, TO PROVIDE ALL PEOPLE, which aired on BBCOne Wales and BBC2 to wide critical acclaim.
+Pip was the lead producer and director on both series of the 8-part S4C/BBC Wales series, KEEPING FAITH.
+The programme’s first series earned record viewing figures on iPlayer in 2018 and eventually transferred to BBC1.
+The same year, Pip reunited with Owen Sheers to direct, TO PROVIDE ALL PEOPLE, which aired on BBCOne Wales and BBC2 to wide critical acclaim.

 Joe Williams, head of development

 Joe has worked at Vox since 2015 and is responsible for driving the company’s film and TV development slate.
-While at Vox, Joe script edited KEEPING FAITH, THE NHS: TO PROVIDE ALL PEOPLE, and served as Associate Producer on TIME AWAY.
+While at Vox, Joe script edited both series of KEEPING FAITH, THE NHS: TO PROVIDE ALL PEOPLE, and served as Associate Producer on TIME AWAY.

 Prior to joining Vox, Joe held development roles at Channel 4’s Drama Commissioning department, Stephen Fry’s production company, Sprout Pictures, and at the London office of Ridley Scott’s Scott Free Films.
 He has also worked as a Drama Consultant for BBC Media Action in Latvia.

-Joe has strong links to exciting talent across the country through his close association with the Channel 4 Screenwriting Course, Philip Gladwin’s Screenwriting Goldmine Prize (on which he serves as a judge), and through the BBC Writers’ Room, where he has played a role in the selection process for their Drama, Comedy, and Continuing Drama schemes.
-He has also worked as a script editor and freelancer for numerous production companies, including BBC Studios, Big Talk, Channel 4, Film4, Focus Features, STX International.
+Joe has strong links to exciting talent across the country through his close association with the Channel 4 Screenwriting Course, Philip Gladwin’s Screenwriting Goldmine Prize (on which he serves as a judge), and through the BBC Writers’ Room, where he script edited for Drama Room, Welsh Voices, and, most recently, The BBC Writers’ Access Group.